 - Structure their campaigns according to phases and tasks,

-- Assign tasks, set deadlines, and track task statuses,
+- Assign tasks, set deadlines, and track task statuses, as well as

 - Quickly share campaign information, files, and other data with everyone involved.